TheAlternativeZurich/HackingSessionSheet/2-software-management.md

 f) Run `youtube-dl` to see if it works.
 It should display something like "Usage: ..."
 g) Open the man page for `youtube-dl`
 h) Remove `youtube-dl` from your system
-i) Look at the disk usage of your system partition (hint: `df`).
+i) Look at the disk usage of your system partition (Hint: `df`).
 Then clean the cache of your package manager.
 Look at the disk usage again: some space should have been freed.

 ### Exercise 2: Ubuntu only: Installing software from PPA